February 12-March 7, 2025

 Themes and Situations: 1 out of 5 stars

-Milo and his sister are on their way to visit their mom who is in prison.
+Milo and his sister are on their way to visit their mom who is incarcerated.
 This is revealed towards the end of the story.
 Their mom is very kind and loving, and we learn the siblings visit her in prison every Sunday.

 Violence & Scariness: 1 out of 5 stars

-There are several moments of cartoon-hand-drawn violence between creatures in Milo’s imagination (for example a cartoon dinosaur eats a pet cat).
+There are several moments of cartoon-style action between creatures and characters in Milo’s imagination.
 A character’s pet bird dies.
 The subway that Milo and Adrienne ride goes through the “Scary tunnel,” which is dark and has strange sounds.

 Potentially Anxious Moments: 2 out of 5 stars

-Milo’s mom is in prison.
+Milo’s mom is incarcerated.
 Milo’s big sister Adrienne can sometimes get frustrated and impatient with him, but they always make up.
-At one point, Milo gets so frustrated with Adrienne that he runs away into the city and is by himself in the train station; Adrienne finds him.
+At one point, Milo gets so frustrated with Adrienne that he runs away and is by himself in the train station; Adrienne finds him.

 Full Plot Description